dhanjyoti/React-step-by-step/React_Notes/react_note.md

 improves performance, leading to faster and more responsive applications.

 3. ***Declarative Syntex:***
-- React uses a declarative syntax, meaning you describe what you want the UI to look like, and React takes care of updating the UI to match that description.
+- React uses a declarative syntax, meaning we describe what we want the UI to look like, and React takes care of updating the UI to match that description.
 - This leads to more predictable and easier-to-understand code compared to imperative approaches.